Aussie treasurer: National interests come first with China | Politics

 Aussie treasurer: National interests come first with China

-Australia will always keep its national interests ahead of economic interests in its troubled relationship with China, a senior Australian lawmaker said Wednesday after a White House official predicted long-term Sino-Australian tensions.
+Australia will always put its national interests ahead of economic interests in its troubled relationship with China, a senior Australian lawmaker said Wednesday after a White House official predicted Sino-Australian tensions will persist.

 “We will not put economic interests first,” Frydenberg told reporters.